Azouz8/Responsive-Dashboard/README.md

 # responsive_dashboard

-A new Flutter project to learn Responsive/Adaptive UI
+A new Flutter project for Creating Responsive and Adaptive dashboard UI.